schischa/marcs-custom-wp-functions/README.md

 1. **Disable the URL Field in the Comment Form**: Removes the "Website" URL field from the comment form to help reduce spam and improve user experience.
 2. **Disable Emojis for GDPR Compliance**: Disables WordPress's built-in emoji functionality by removing related scripts and styles from the site and the WordPress admin area.
 This can help with GDPR compliance or reduce unnecessary JavaScript and CSS loading.
 3. **Remove WordPress Logo from Admin Bar**: Removes the default WordPress logo and links from the admin bar for a cleaner interface.
-4. **Change "Howdy" Text to "Hello" in Admin Bar**: Replaces the "Howdy," greeting in the WordPress admin bar with "Hello," for a more neutral tone.
+4. **Change "Howdy" Text to "Hello" in Admin Bar**: Replaces the "Howdy," greeting in the WordPress admin bar with "Hello" for a more neutral tone.
+5. **Add Theme-Color Meta Tag**: Adds a `<meta>` tag to set a theme color for modern browsers, providing a more cohesive visual experience. *(Default: `#db5945`, can be changed to fit your site's color scheme.)*

 ## Features